Thoughts from the Science to Street Art Director

 What is Science to Street Art?

-Science to Street Art merges academic agenda and informal learning opportunities into public space with a culturally responsive and community focused approach via street art.
+Science to Street Art merges academic agenda and informal learning opportunities into public space with a culturally responsive and community focused approach via street art and other forms of public art.
 Science to Street Art is a WID initiative created and spearheaded by Ginger Ann.

-We paired scientists and street artists to collaborate on communicating science concepts through visual art.
-From that collaboration artists design mural drafts that are reviewed for science accuracy by their scientists’ teams.
+We pair scientists and street artists to collaborate with communities to create science civic art.
+From this multidisciplinary and multi-collaborator partnership, artists design mural drafts that are reviewed for science accuracy by their scientists’ teams.
 Artists then take those drafts to create and paint dynamic, and thought provoking science murals!

 Why is Science to Street Art Important?